prorevizor/noc/docs/en/docs/reference/event-classes/unknown/snmp-trap.md

 ## Recommended Actions

-Grab this event, create appropriative classification rule and reclassify the event again
+Grab this event, create appropriate classification rule and reclassify the event again

 ## Variables